- Advertisement -spot_img

 Zone Style Layout

 This layout is ideal for restaurants that serve plenty of dishes that don’t need to be cooked, such as salads, smoothies, and burgers.
-These food items only require assembling and don’t need heavy collaboration among the stations.
+These food items only require assembly and don’t require heavy collaboration among the stations.
 Each staffer can focus on their tasks without getting in each other’s way.

 Assembly Line Layout